edgan/Slide/README.md

 # Backup/ Restore
 The original dead [project](https://github.com/Haptic-Apps/Slide) had Pro features.
-Those required a paid Unlock app the
+Those required a paid unlock app the
 [Google Play Store](https://play.google.com/store/games).
 But that app is no longer available.
 As a workaround I created a placeholder app that unlocks the features.